Decay channels for double extremal black holes in four dimensions: Introduction

 Black holes with vanishing temperature do not emit Hawking radiation.
 Still such extremal black holes are expected to decay, if not protected by supersymmetry, as a consequence of the Weak Gravity Conjecture (WGC) \cite{ArkaniHamed:2006dz}.
 This conjecture states that gravity is the weakest force in any consistent theory of quantum gravity.
 More precisely, the conjecture states that in any consistent theory of quantum gravity there must exist at least one object on which the gravitational force is smaller than that due to a gauge charge \cite{ArkaniHamed:2006dz, Brennan:2017rbf, Palti:2019pca}.
 Consequently, there must be a bound on the mass of this object in terms of the other charges of the theory.
 For example, in four-dimensional gravity with a $U(1)$ gauge field this bound reads \cite{Palti:2019pca}

 where $Q$ is the charge and $M_p$ the four-dimensional Planck mass.
 The stronger version of the conjecture, put forward in \cite{Ooguri:2016pdq}, states that only BPS black holes are allowed to saturate the weak gravity bound.
-It is important to note that the WGC is a statement about low-energy theories and therefore only macroscopic states need to satisfy the bound.
+It is important to note that the WGC is a statement about low-energy effective theories.
+As such, it does not make qualitative predictions on the exact UV completion of the theory.
+It is possible that non-supersymmetric states of the UV completion are stable against decay \cite{Long:2021lon}.

-Decay channels of black holes have been studied in many cases, see for example \cite{Kats:2006xp, Cheung:2014vva, Cheung:2018cwt, Aalsma:2019ryi, Lee:2018urn, Lee:2018spm, Gendler:2020dfp, Heidenreich:2019zkl}.
+Decay channels of black holes have been studied in many cases, see for example \cite{Kats:2006xp, Cheung:2014vva, Cheung:2018cwt, Aalsma:2019ryi, Lee:2018urn, Lee:2018spm, Gendler:2020dfp, Heidenreich:2019zkl, Charles:2019qqt}.
 A common approach is to consider higher derivative corrections, and to demonstrate that their coefficients imply that the ratio $M/Q$ decreases with increasing $Q$.
 In theories with gauge group $U(1)^b$, $b>1$, decay of extremal black holes leads to further conditions, in particular conditions on the convex hull of charge-to-mass ratios \cite{Cheung:2014vva}.

 In the present paper, we will consider decay channels for four-dimensional black holes in $\CN=2$ supergravity.
 These theories have generically multiple $U(1)$ gauge fields, as well as families of solutions of extremal black holes, both supersymmetric \cite{Ferrara:1995ih, Ferrara:1996dd}\footnote{See for a comprehensive review, for example \cite{Mohaupt:2000mj}.} as well as non-supersymmetric \cite{Tripathy:2005qp, Kallosh:2006bt, Ceresole:2007wx}.
 Both families involve non-trivial dynamics of the scalar fields, known as the attractor mechanism, which describes the evolution of the scalar fields from asymptotic infinity to the horizon.
 As described above, the weak gravity conjecture suggests that it is energetically favorable for the extremal black holes to decay.